voduyy/touchgfx-snake-game/readme.md

 # WHERE YOU CAN FIND CODE
 If you can file where code is, so you find this directory Code: <br />
- 1. Header is in file header.txt <br />
+ 1. Header where we modify class or define is in file header.txt <br />
- 2. File Screen1View.cpp is in Screen1View.txt <br />
+ 2. File Screen1View.cpp which is main file we code is in Screen1View.txt <br />
- 3. File generate screen is in generate.txt  <br />
+ 3. File generate screen or widget is in generated.txt  <br />